Hunting For Collectible Pyrex Kitchenware

 Hunt for Pyrex efficiently.
 Bringing along a friend, spouse, partner or significant other who also enjoys collectible vintage kitchenware-- or any other collectible in a similar vein for that matter-- can make your Pyrex hunting trip more enjoyable and productive.
 At many venues, there is far, far more to see than just Pyrex, so it may take quite a bit of time to check every aisle, booth, bay, or shelf by yourself.
 If you can "divide and conquer" at each stop, with each person looking out for the other's favored items as well as their own, it will mean you will be able to visit more places in a single day's hunting.
 If necessary, make your own "picker's flyer" to show to vendors who might have what you're seeking, but perhaps not currently on display.

-Keep an eye out for orphaned Pyrex lids, especially those for Cinderella and oval casseroles.
-Clear lids can often be picked up for just a dollar or two, and can come in handy for when you find that otherwise nice but missing its lid dish.
+Keep an eye out for orphaned Pyrex lids, especially those for oval and Cinderella round casseroles.
+As of 2019, oval casseroles have been discontinued for 40 years and Cinderella round casseroles for 33 years.
+Clear lids can often be picked up for just a dollar or two, and can come in handy for when you find that otherwise nice but missing-its-lid dish.
 Be sure to look them over well and feel the edges for chips and flea bites.

 As your collection grows, it will become more difficult to remember what you already have vs. what you're looking for.
 Obviously, there are some things you know you'll want the moment you see them.
 But sometimes the odd pieces you need to complete the various sets you're building don't come readily to mind.
 In that case, make out a "need" list to carry with you, and include the pattern names and models numbers of the specific pieces you are missing and wish to acquire.
 You may also be in need of lids for dishes that are missing them; add their model numbers to your list as well.